Breakout rooms

 To move participants between rooms, hover over a name to reveal the move and drag controls.

-The participant list only shows the other participants who are in the same room (breakout room or main room) as the Host, plus any other Webapp3 Hosts (even if they are not currently present in same the room).
+The participant list only shows the other participants who are in the same room (breakout room or main room) as the Host.

 Guest participant raises a hand